 - Equilateral Triangle: All the three sides are equal and all angles measures to 60 degrees.

 Quadrilateral polygon is also called a four-sided polygon or a quadrangle.
-The different types of quadrilateral polygon are square, rectangle, rhombus and parallelogram.
+The different types of the quadrilateral polygon are square, rectangle, rhombus and parallelogram.

 The five-sided polygon is called pentagon polygon.
 When all the five sides of the polygon are equal in length, then it is called regular pentagon otherwise irregular pentagon.

-Another type of polygon is hexagon which has 6 sides and 6 vertices.
+Another type of polygon is the hexagon which has 6 sides and 6 vertices.
 A regular hexagon will have equal 6 sides and all its interior and exterior angles also measure equals.

 The polygons whose all the sides are equal are called equilateral polygons, for example, an equilateral triangle, a square, etc.